Another brand new switching offer, and it’s open to existing customers too.

 Two active Direct Debits

 These can be set up after the switch if you don’t have them on the old account you’re switching from.
+Here are some ideas for new Direct Debits you can set up, however with the Edge or 123 you’ll want to move your bill payments over to earn the cashback.

 If you are an existing account holder and already have Direct Debits on there then you don’t need to set up new ones.
 I’ve had confirmation from the Santander press office on this.